MeltwaterArchive/storyplayer/stories/story-params.md

 `$st->getParams()` will merge (in this order of precidence):

-1. Any params defined by any of your story templates
+1. any params defined by any of your story templates
-1. Any params defined by your story
+1. any params defined by your story
-1. Any params overridden from the command-line
+1. any params overridden from the command-line

 and return them as a single array for you to use in your code.